ClementinM/NukeUserNodes/README.md

 How to use
 -
 Simply add your `ToolName.nk` or `ToolName.gizmo` inside the `user_nodes` folder, then restart Nuke if already open.
-They will be automaticaly loaded and added into a custom node menu.
+They will be automatically loaded and added into a custom node menu.

 * Adding a `menu.png` or `menu.jpg` will use it as the icon of the menu.
 * You can also add a `ToolName.png` or `ToolName.jpg` to add an icon to your tool in the menu (exact same name than the tool itself).